caniko/BiKiPy/documentation/source/features/attention.rst

 Filters
 =======
-Note that these filters are designed for rodents, and may be challenging to species with different anatomies.
+Note that these filters are designed for rodents recorded by a camera from above, and may be challenging to species with different anatomies.
 The sequence of explanation is also the sequence of application.

 Proximity filter
 ----------------